fiyinfoluwaafol/BeReal-Clone/README.md

 **BeReal-Clone** is an app that ...
 [TODO]

-Time spent: **X** hours spent in total
+Time spent: **1** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users see an app icon in the home screen and a styled launch screen.
+- [/] Users see an app icon in the home screen and a styled launch screen.
 - [ ] User can register a new account
 - [ ] User can log in with newly created account
 - [ ] App has a feed of posts when user logs in